GRE® Test At Home and Other COVID-19 Updates

 Free event promotion: ETS can inform prospects about your online information sessions, workshops and other recruitment events through the official GRE General Test communities on Facebook and Chinese social media sites Weibo and WeChat.
 Combined, these social media communities have more than 1.4 million followers.
 The service is complimentary to GRE score users and only takes a few minutes to provide event details.

 Recruitment support: ETS offers information and services that help institutions reach qualified applicants who are actively looking for a program like yours.
 Please join us for a complimentary webinar about how to cost-effectively target graduate and professional schools.
-You can also explore our online recruiting resource, the GRE® Search Service.
+You can also explore our online recruiting resource, the GRE® Search Service and HigherYield® recruitment and enrollment management platform, a partnership with Liaison.

 Prepaid voucher service: In addition to our fee reduction program for eligible test takers, ETS also offer a prepaid voucher service.
 Through this service, institutions, programs, organizations and individuals can pay GRE test fees on behalf of test takers.
 Learn more about the GRE Fee Reduction Program and GRE® Prepaid Voucher Service.